sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - sections-example-zip.md

          (last section in group continues to end of doc unless forced) */
       "range": {
-        /* avoid including the column headings in the section using offsetY */
+        /* avoid including the column headings as a section using offsetY */
         "offsetY": 0.2,
         /* section group starts with 1st column heading in table */